 - Locking Tread Plate doors with large recessed handles

-I like the way that the Gladiator cabinets look overall, but there are some minor annoyances.
+I like the look of the Gladiator cabinets overall, but there are some minor annoyances.

 During assembly, one of the inner shelves on my RTA cabinet got bent.
-It was totally my fault, but I was surprised how easy it was to do.
+It was my fault, but I was surprised by how easy it was to do.

-The thinner gauge of steel in the RTA cabinet is pretty easy to bend back into shape.
-But I’m OCD enough to notice that it’s never going to be perfectly smooth.
+The thinner gauge of steel in the RTA cabinet is easy to bend back into shape.
+But I’m OCD enough to notice that it will never be perfectly smooth.

 The cabinet colors are a mixed bag.

-The dark grey hammered finish hides most small imperfections, but shows every little bit of dust.
+It hides most small imperfections but shows every little bit of dust.
 If you’ve ever owned a black car, you understand what I’m talking about.

 The interior shelves are adjustable, but only to a point.

-The side panels of the cabinet have tabs that are spaced out each side.
-Unfortunately, you can see the tabs from the outside of the cabinet, which makes the finish feel a little cheap.
+The cabinet’s side panels have tabs spaced out on each side.
+Unfortunately, you can see the tabs outside the cabinet, making the finish look like some other cheap garage cabinets.

-It might be a minor thing, but I want the entire edge of the cabinet to be smooth.
+It might be minor, but I want the entire cabinet edge to be smooth.

-On the flip side, I was really impressed with the fit and finish of the doors themselves.
+On the flip side, I was very impressed with the fit and finish of the doors.

-I worry whenever I have to install doors on something.
-They never seem to fit as straight as I want them to.
+If you’re like me, doors never seem to fit as straight as I want them to.

-The RTA cabinets have a lot of small adjustments that you can make to help each door line up correctly.
+The RTA cabinets allow you to make minor adjustments to help each door line up correctly.

 The doors have a shiny diamond-plate look.
-It looks really good and feels solid to the touch.
+It looks terrific and feels solid to the touch.

 I’ve heard a few complaints that the finish can show some imperfections, especially if you spill grease on it.

-However, after two years of owning my Gladiator garage cabinets, this hasn’t happened to me.
+However, this hasn’t happened to me after several years of owning my Gladiator garage cabinets.

 Mounting the Gladiator cabinets on the wall is super easy.